bszarlowicz/Remitly_verifying_JSON/README.md

     git clone https://github.com/bszarlowicz/Remitly_verifying_JSON.git
     ```

-1. Navigate to the project directory:
+2. Navigate to the project directory:

     ```bash
     cd <directory-name>
-    ```

-2. Install the required dependencies by running:

-    ```bash
-    npm install
     ```

 3. To execute the verification script, use the command: